-There is something about Makhane that I absolutely love, the almost pop corn like texture but yet much more flavorful.
-In punjab we use makahne in many things, right from roasted makahne as a snack to sabji's like matter makhana which with mushrooms added is probably dream come true, I have even eaten a mutton curry somewhere with makhane which haunted me for a long time.
-Still looking for it's recipe for that I recreate the magic.
+There is something about Makhane that I absolutely love, the almost popcorn like texture but yet so much more flavorful.
+In Punjab, we use makahne in many ways.
+Right from roasted makahne as a snack to sabjis like matter makhana which, with mushrooms added, is probably a dream come true.
+I have even eaten a mutton curry somewhere with makhane, which haunted me for a long time.
+Honestly, I am still looking for that recipe so that I can recreate the magic.

 One thing that makhane is super popular, is for the makhane ki kheer.
 Made during festivals and especially during Navratri, this kheer is a common thing to have during fasts.
 It is considered that makhane is phalahar, making it common for fasts.
 This kheer is definitely one of my evergreen favorite kheers.